 Many people coming to Zotero already have extensive collections stored in other reference management software.
-The following information describes how to make the move from EndNote to Zotero, but the same basic steps apply to many other reference management systems.
+The following information describes how to make the move from EndNote to Zotero, but the same basic steps apply to many other reference management systems that can export to the RIS format.

-The preferred format to export your EndNote library for importing into Zotero is RIS.
+Zotero can't directly import ”.enl” EndNote libraries, so the first step is exporting your EndNote library for import into Zotero.
+The best export format for this is RIS.
 You may already have the “Reference Manager (RIS) Export” style available in EndNote, but we still recommend that you obtain the latest version of this style from the EndNote Output Style repository.
-Once you download the style file, place it in your <EndNote folder>\Styles directory (overwritting any existing file with the same name).
+Once you download the style file, place it in your <EndNote folder>\Styles directory (overwriting any existing file with the same name).
 Alternatively, you may follow style installation directions provided by EndNote.

 If you have EndNote open, restart it at this point.